project-monolith/monolith-backend/README.md

 ## Getting it, building and running it

 You will need to get the latest ghc and cabal-install, both of which are available in homebrew.
+We are using ghc 7.10.1 and cabal 1.22.0.0, so make sure that you have recently run `brew update` or are otherwise up to date using your package manager of choice.
 Then, to build and run it in place:

     git clone git@github.com:project-monolith/monolith-backend.git
     cd monolith-backend
+    cabal update
     cabal sandbox init
-    cabal install --only-dependencies
+    cabal install -j --only-dependencies
     cabal build
     dist/build/monolith-backend/monolith-backend

-Ask @mdunsmuir if you run into problems getting it to work.
+Ask @mdunsmuir if you run into problems getting it to work, or you can check out the .travis.yml file to see a slightly different build method that may work better for you.
 If you are using an operating system whose default Haskell packages are not up-to-date (like Ubuntu, unfortunately), then you will need to find some other way of getting ghc and cabal.
 The website for the former offers easy-to-install linux